2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 2.3 Match Director Responsibilities

-2.3.1 Match Directors may host up to 1 NRLH1 match per month unless otherwise discussed.
+2.3.1 Match Directors may host up to 1 SIG SAUER HUNTER GAMES match per month, unless otherwise discussed.

 2.3.2 Match Directors shall provide information about the match so that it may be included on a page on the nrlhunter.org website.
-There will be a fixed fee of $50 per match to the NRLH for the tracking of scores and administrative services.
-Match registration may go through the NRL on the NRL HUNTER website, there is a 7% fee for this service which covers cc fees and administrative costs.
-As part of these administrative cost the NRL will provide a working spreadsheet of the people that have registered for your match, and any details that you request during registration.
-If you do not wish to utilize this service that is completely okay.
+There will be a fixed fee of $50 per match to the SIG SAUER HUNTER GAMES for the tracking of scores and administrative services.
+Match registration may go through the NRL on the NRL HUNTER website, there is a 10% fee for this service which covers cc fees and administrative costs.
+As part of these administrative cost the NRL will provide a working roster of the hunters who have registered for the experience, and any details that an Match Director requests during registration.
+If the Match Director does not wish to utilize this service that is completely okay.

 2.3.3 Match Directors are suggested to set match fees between $50 and $75 for the match.
 The matches should be affordable and if a Match Director is including additional offerings, fees should be adjusted accordingly.

-2.3.4 NRLH1 is not providing a prize table for these matches, nor is it expected from the Match Director.
-Think of these matches as a day at the golf range.
+2.3.4 SIG SAUER HUNTER GAMES is not providing a prize table for these experiences, nor is it expected from the Match Director.
+Think of these experiences as a day at the golf range.
 These are intended as practice for the hunting season and for people that wish to compete in the NRL HUNTER two-day series.

 SECTION 3: WEIGHT, CALIBERS, EQUIPMENT